Home > Work in Canada > Permanent Residency > Express Entry: The Ultimate Guide > Express Entry: Step-by-Step Guide > 3. Taking your Language Test(s)

 - IRCC-approved English tests:

 - CELPIP: you must take the "General Test" option and not the "General LS Test".
-You can only take the test in Canada, Dubai, Chandigarh, Manila and New York, and fees vary between $265 and $340 depending on the country.
+There are less test locations than IELTS but it is available 20+ countries, and fees around $300-$400 depending on the country.
 You can book your test here.
-You should get your results within 8 business days (or 3-4 business days if you add a $100 to $150 fee, depending on your test location).
+You should get your results within 8 business days.

 - IRCC-approved French tests: